damien0x0023/damien0x0023.github.io/_posts/2020/business/ECON5068/2020-09-30-Investment.md

 D_2 = \pi(K_2) -I_2 P^K_2
 $$

-as the firm sells off any left over capital at the end of period 2.
-&emsp;&emsp; **Note**: The firm only lives for two periods, so capital at time 3 is zero:
+&emsp;&emsp;as the firm sells off any left over capital at the end of period 2. **Note**: The firm only lives for two periods, so capital at time 3 is zero:

 $$
 \because\ K_3 = (1-\delta) K_2 + I_2 = 0